fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 Just like when building anything, it's about building your software in small batches so you have control over what you're doing and you feel motivated since you can feel the progress.

-If keeping to the same example, you might want to continue on the Kubernetes road and start adding secrets, deploy a database or integrate with managed service from a cloud provider.
+If continuing on the Kubernetes road, this could be by adding adding secrets, deploying a database or integrate with managed service from a cloud provider.